bfur66/meteor-notes/readme.md

 # Meteor Notes

-Note taking app using Meteor and React, tested with Mocha and expect
+Note taking app using Meteor and React, tested with Mocha, Enzyme and expect